The teams have been formed, and we’re ready to kick off. See the full match schedule here!

-The Southeast Alaska’s Annual Shamrock Soccer Invitational is a coed, indoor soccer tournament around Saint Patrick’s day in Mid March.
-This year’s tournament will be March 10-12, 2017.
-The tourney takes place at the Diamond Park Field House in Juneau, Alaska.
-The event is open to men over 30, women over 21.
+The Southeast Alaska’s Annual Shamrock Soccer Tournament is a coed, indoor soccer tournament.
+This year’s tournament will be held the weekend of St. Patrick’s Day, March 17-19th, 2023.
+The tourney takes place at the Dimond Park Field House in Juneau, Alaska.

-RULES: This competition will run under the Shamrock Soccer Invitational laws of the game as set by the tournament director, CCSL, and by FIFA Laws of the Game 2014/2015.
+RULES: This competition will run under the Shamrock Soccer Tournament laws of the game as set by the tournament director, CCSL, and by FIFA Laws of the Game 2022/2023.
 FIFA laws will apply for anything not specified herein.
-Click Here for printable document.

 - CCSL’s objective is to foster, develop, and promote adult soccer in Juneau, Alaska.
-To that end, CCSL sponsors Southeast Alaska’s Annual Shamrock Soccer Invitational as a coed, indoor 7v7 adult soccer tournament around the weekend of (or weekend after) Saint Patrick’s Day in mid March.
+To that end, CCSL sponsors Southeast Alaska’s Annual Shamrock Soccer Invitational as a coed, indoor 7v7 adult soccer tournament around the weekend of (or the weekend after) Saint Patrick’s Day in mid-March.
 The tourney takes place at the Dimond Park Field House in Juneau, Alaska.
-The event is open to men over 30, women over 21 and includes visiting teams from outside Juneau, Alaska.

 - Coaches/Managers are responsible for making sure that trash is removed from their bench area at the end of each game.
 If a team arrives to find a trashed-out area left by the previous game, report this offense to the tournament director immediately.
 The offending team will have one point deducted from their total round-robin points.